Hash1109/homework/week5/readme.md

-# DailyPlanner

-Work day scheduler for clear task management.
-Tasks are saved for each hour of the work day.
-The app uses a color scheme to quickly distinguish the current hour (gray), past (red) and future(green).

-# User
-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively

-# Features
-Use of MomentJS
-Shows current date and time
-Dynamically generated content
-Fully responsive
-Stack used
-HTML
-CSS
-JS

 ## For my Homework 4 - Daily Planner The following was done:

  - Created a html a document which contained divs for the calender slots and boyyons to save.